 Batman v Superman: Dawn of Justice (2015)

-Batman v Superman: Dawn of Justice was Zack Snyder’s second foray into the DC Extended Universe.
+Batman v Superman: Dawn of Justice was Zack Snyder’s second foray into the DCEU movies, and introduced Batman to the scene.
 It saw Ben Affleck’s grizzled, older Bruce Wayne take aim at Superman (Henry Cavill) for all the devastation and death he caused in his fight with Zod (Michael Shannon) at the end of 2013’s Man of Steel.

 Wouldn’t it be nice: Justice League 2 release date